Open Source Summit North America

 Shuah Khan is a Kernel Maintainer & Linux Fellow at The Linux Foundation.
 She is an experienced Linux Kernel developer, maintainer, and contributor.
 She authored, A Beginner’s Guide to Linux Kernel Development (LFD103) training course.
 She designed and leads the Mentorship program aimed at increasing diversity in open source and providing equitable access to learning resources.

-Yoshitake Kobayashi is the General Manager of Advanced Software Technology Office at Toshiba Corporation.
+Yoshitake Kobayashi is the Senior Manager at Toshiba Corporation.
 A part of his team provides a Linux distribution for various Toshiba products.
 His research interests include operating systems, distributed systems, and dynamically reconfigurable systems.
 Additionally, he is the Chair of the Technical Steering Committee for the Civil Infrastructure Platform Project, which is hosted by The Linux Foundation.

 Greg Kroah-Hartman is among a distinguished group of software developers who maintain Linux at the kernel level.
 In his role as a Linux Foundation Fellow, he continues his work as the maintainer for the Linux stable kernel branch and a variety of subsystems while working in a fully neutral environment.
 He also works closely with Linux Foundation members and projects, and on key initiatives to advance Linux.